metio/terraform-provider-k8s/docs/resources/autoscaling_horizontal_pod_autoscaler_v2.md

 Required:

-- `kind` (String) Kind of the referent; More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+- `kind` (String) kind is the kind of the referent; More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
-- `name` (String) Name of the referent; More info: http://kubernetes.io/docs/user-guide/identifiers#names
+- `name` (String) name is the name of the referent; More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `api_version` (String) API version of the referent
+- `api_version` (String) apiVersion is the API version of the referent

 <a id="nestedatt--spec--behavior"></a>